gdamore/tcell/README.md

 entries, so that for example attempts to emit color sequences on VT100 terminals won't result in unintended consequences.

-In Windows mode, we support 16 colors, underline, bold, dim, and reverse, instead of just termbox's 8 colors with reverse.
+In Windows mode, Tcell supports 16 colors, bold, dim, and reverse, instead of just termbox's 8 colors with reverse.
 (Note that there is some conflation with bold/dim and colors.)